mSvcBench/muBench/Docs/Manual.md

 The ServiceGraphGenerator creates a `servicegraph.json` file that includes this graph information, which will be eventually included in the `workmodel.json` file describing the µBench application.

-#### Concepts <!-- omit in toc -->
+#### Concepts

 Literature [studies](https://researchcommons.waikato.ac.nz/bitstream/handle/10289/13981/EVOKE_CASCON_2020_paper_37_WeakestLink.pdf?sequence=11&isAllowed=y) show that the building of a realistic dependency graph can be done by using the Barabási-Albert (BA) algorithm, which uses a power-law distribution and results in a topology that follows a preferential-attachment model.
 For this reason, the ServiceGraphGenerator creates random dependency graphs following the BA model.

 The BA algorithm builds the graph topology as follows: at each step, a new service is added as a vertex of a directed tree.
 This new service is connected with an edge to a single *parent* service already present in the topology.
 The edge direction is from the parent service to the new *child* service, this means that the parent service includes the new service in its external-services.
 The parent service is chosen according to a preferred attachment strategy using a *power-law* distribution.
 Specifically, vertex *i* is chosen as a parent with a (non-normalized) probability equal to *P<sub>i</sub> = d<sub>i</sub><sup>&alpha;</sup> + a*, where *d<sub>i* is the number of services that have already chosen the service *i* as a parent, *&alpha;* is the power-law exponent, and *a* is the zero-appeal parameters i.e., the probability of a service being chosen as a parent when no other service has yet chosen it.

 As previously mentioned, to simulate parallel and sequential calls of external-services, the whole set of external-services of a microservice is organized in external-service-groups.
 The ServiceGraphGenerator creates a configurable number of equal external service groups for each microservice and inserts external-services into these groups according to a water-filling algorithm.